Riding school INFORMATION

 If you have previous riding experience, your first lesson at Hidden Hills will be a private Evaluation Lesson.
 It will consist of a barn orientation, tacking/untacking procedures, and a brief riding evaluation to help us determine which class level would be the best for you.
 Evals are $40 and may be booked with any Hidden Hills instructor.
 From here, your instructor will recommend a riding group or set up private lessons with you.

 Private or Group?
 We encourage riders to join our group lessons for several reasons: 1.
 It’s more fun riding with a group!
 2. Learning happens during direct instructor interaction and by watching other riders; and 3.
 It is more cost effective.
-Private lessons are great for students wishing for one-on-one instruction to improve their skills faster.
+Private lessons are great for students wishing for one-on-one instruction.
 All of our lessons, private or group, include tacking/untacking the horse, about 30-45 minutes of mounted and/or unmounted horsemanship instruction in the arena or on the trail, and some barn chores.

-Level 1 (ages 6 and up; ground handling and aids at the walk): Students learn basic ground handling of the horse, general horse/barn/arena safety rules, grooming, tacking and untacking, and how to use the basic aids to direct the horse at a walk.
+Level 1 (generally ages 8 and up; ground handling and aids at the walk): Students learn basic ground handling of the horse, general horse/barn/arena safety rules, grooming, tacking and untacking, and how to use the basic aids to direct the horse at a walk.
 Usually these are private lessons, preparing students for group lessons.

 Level 2 (beginning trot): Riders no learn how to ride in the arena with a group, start identifying footfall and start developing rhythm at the trot.